 A-BFT is indicated relative to Primary channels hence might be on each of the secondary channel(s).

 Change text at P210 L23 as follow

-The A-BFT shall be present on the primary channel of the BSS and can also be present on the secondary channel of the BSS (see 10.43.5.1).
+The A-BFT shall be present on the primary channel of the BSS and can also be present on the secondary or secondary1 channel of the BSS (see 10.43.5.1).